Kungbib/swedish-bert-models/README.md

 - **bert-base-swedish-cased-ner** *(experimental)* - a BERT fine-tuned for NER using SUC 3.0.
 - **albert-base-swedish-cased-alpha** *(alpha)* - A first attempt at an ALBERT for Swedish.

 ## BERT Base Swedish

-A standard BERT base for Swedish.
+A standard BERT base for Swedish trained on a variety of sources.
 Vocabulary size is ~50k and can be downloaded here.
 Models can be downloaded from Huggingface.

 ```
 from transformers import AutoModel,AutoTokenizer